yoozzeek/zk-lisp/readme.txt

 License:

-  This project is licensed under the GPL v3 License.
+  This project is licensed under the GNU Affero General Public License v3.0 or any later version.

   See LICENSE for details.